MSc Sport Science on Twitter

 The broad range of assessment methods for this programme includes an applied support portfolio, delivery of a workshop, applied practical assessments, written reports, a debate and a dissertation.

-A good honours degree in a related discipline, plus successful interview.
+A 2:1 honours degree in a related discipline and successful interview.
 Applicants with extensive professional experience will be considered.

 International Students will require English Language at IELTS 6.0 with no less than 5.5 in each element, or equivalent. http://www.lincoln.ac.uk/englishrequirements